 The dorsal and anal fins, on the top and bottom of their body respectively, run along the rear half of their body and stop and the tail fin.

 Their head narrows to a point at the front.
-They have a small mouth and large eyes.
+They have small mouths and large eyes.

 You can determine the sex of this species by looking at their size and color.
 Males are usually larger, brighter, and have a deeper body than females.